shoganaix/shoganaix/README.md

 My name is Maria and I'm a recently graduated **__Videogame Developer__** from Spain 🇪🇦
 - 🕹️ I’m currently immersed in the fascinating world of **coding**.
-- 🎨 I am also an **artist**, I draw, sculpt animate, and a whole lot more.
+- 🎨 I am also an **artist**, I draw, sculpt, animate, and a whole lot more.
 - 🔭 I really enjoy video games, but I am also passionate about **science** and technology.
 I would like to someday pursue a career in astronomy (yes, I'm reaching for the stars!🪐✨)
 - 🌈 My pronouns are **she/her**
 - 🧊 A **fun fact** about me is that my go-to comfort food is... ice!